HandsOnTurkish has been developed with support of the European Commission’s Lifelong Learning Programme.

 Digital badges are an assessment and credit-awarding mechanism that is hosted and managed online.
 Badges are designed to document and validate learning in both formal and informal settings.
 Badges can be downloaded and stored on personal websites and eportfolios.
 They are an innovative way to have learning achievements recognised and displayed digitally.

 The Hands On Turkish team are currently developing digital badges for the online course, which can be trusted as a reliable and accurate record of achievement.

-All of this has one goal: to make Turkish accessible to non-academic learners, boost the self-confidence of the learner and dispel the perception that Turkish is a difficult language to learn.
+All of this has one goal.
+Make Turkish accessible to non-academic learners.
+Boost the self-confidence of the learner.
+Dispel the perception that Turkish is a difficult language to learn.